Mumbai: NCB detains 10 persons during raid at high profile party on cruise

 Mumbai (Maharashtra) [India], October 3 (ANI): Narcotics Control Bureau (NCB) on Saturday detained at least 10 persons during a raid conducted at a high profile party being held on a cruise in Mumbai.

-Drugs including cocaine, ganja, MD and other intoxicants were recovered, said the NCB.
+Drugs including cocaine, ganja, MD and other intoxicants were recovered, said the NCB sources.

 Further details awaited.